sumn2u/learn-javascript/README.md

 5. Visit http://localhost:4000 for preview

 ## Structure
 The main contents are under the charset of each language directory .
-For English use `en` directory.
+For English, use `en` directory.

 directory | description